chrysante/scatha/docs/LanguageRef.md

 let ref = &mut bar; // Error.
 Cannot take mutable reference to immutable variable `bar`
 ```

-References themselves can also be mutable, which allows for reassignment of the reference:
+Reference-variables themselves can also be mutable, which allows for reassignment of the reference:

 ```
 let bar = 0;